- 1 Overview

-Often challenging due to weather.
-There may be days when no planes (and therefore patients) arrive in the am, and all arrive in the afternoon.
+Patient travel is challenging due to weather.
+There may be days when no planes (and therefore no patients) arrive in the am and then all arrive in the afternoon.
 When this happens, Bethel patients may be called to come in if possible.
-Because folks travel far in many cases and often at substantial inconvenience and expense, providers need to do whatever they are able whenever patients are here in Bethel.
+Because many patients travel far, often at substantial inconvenience and expense, providers need to do whatever they are able whenever patients are here in Bethel.

-First and foremost our clinic does not function like a private practice.
+Our clinics do not function like a normal private practice.
 Flexibility is key to your success in clinic.
-The schedule may change many times throughout the day due to travel and Medicaid constraints on patients.
-In addition, due to limitations in staffing you may have a different nurse day to day.
-We make every effort to keep the same nurse with the same provider.
-Below are some reminders to help your transition to outpatient clinics.
+The schedule may change many times throughout the day due to travel and Medicaid travel authorization constraints on patients.
+We make every effort to keep the same nurse with the same provider, but due to limitations in staffing you may have a different nurse day to day.

-Review your schedule with your assigned nurse daily to make sure patients are appropriately scheduled.
-If you find any errors please alter your charge nurse immediately.
+Review your schedule with your assigned nurse daily (and throughout the day) to make sure patients are appropriately scheduled.
+If you find any errors please notify your charge nurse immediately.